Our Mississippi Dual-Diagnosis

 - Perceived inability to live life without the substance being abused

 - Drug or alcohol withdrawal symptoms

-- Engaging in risky behavior to maintain the abusive or addictive habit
+- Engaging in risky behaviors, either to acquire the substance, or while using it

 - Extreme changes in behavior

 Complete the Form Below to Start Your Treatment Application Today